 You can see what I made of my second tasting flight after the gallery.

-I returned to Glitch on the final weekend of my most recent trip to Tokyo in September 2019.
+I returned to Glitch on the final weekend of the first of my two trips to Japan in 2019.
 This time there were six single-origins, two of which were Geishas, featured in their own tasting flight.
 Of the others, one, a natural Nicaraguan, was significantly more expensive (although not as expensive as the Geishas) and so was excluded from the tasting flight.

 This left a naturally-process Colombian Santander La Pradera and two washed coffees, a Kenyan Kirintaga Karinga and an Ethiopian Geder Worka Sakaro.
 I followed a similar procedure to that of my first visit, only this time I first smelled all the coffees.